yhuangy/clt-app/README.md

 ### Learning outcomes

-By interacting with the app, users will be able to
+By interacting with the app, students will be able to

 + Understand the Central Limit Theorem for sample means